BryanCarney/sql-challenge/README.md

 # Data Reformatting

-Due to formatting issues with importing the employees file, a temporary table was created in order to successfully import the data to reformat the date into the correct format. **This step was uncovered based on a question of data formatting asked during class**
+Due to formatting issues with importing the employees file, a temporary table was created in order to successfully import the data.
+Specifically to reformat the date into the correct format. **This step was uncovered based on a question of data formatting asked during class**

     CREATE TABLE employees_temp (
         emp_no INTEGER PRIMARY KEY,